 After contacting and retaining experienced counsel and providing them all information available, it will be time to evaluate various options.
 Counsel may advise that given the facts of the case, settlement may be the best solution to save time and money.
 Counsel may advise that arbitration or mediation may be other avenues to explore and suggest a countersuit or crossclaim against other parties.
 Upon receiving advice from the legal team, a business must then consider all options and the pros and cons of each to determine which option is most suitable for their business.
 It is important to involve management in the considerations so that the most appropriate steps are taken for the sake of the business.
 When faced with a lawsuit, do not procrastinate and seek legal advice immediately.

-At the Harty Law Group, our experienced Philadelphia business lawyers provide innovative and responsive advocacy to business owners.
+At the Harty Williams, our experienced Philadelphia business lawyers provide innovative and responsive advocacy to business owners.
 We will review your case and provide knowledgeable legal counsel.
 Located in Philadelphia and Haddonfield, New Jersey, we serve clients throughout Pennsylvania and New Jersey.
 For an initial consultation, contact us online or call us at 267-383-3899.